jjvanzon/Circular-Language-Spec-Plans/done/2020-07-0-assignment-tone-change-notes.md

     - [x] Manually
     - [x] Over-used words?
 "The"?
 - [x] Finding replacement words, possibly using online thesaurus.
-- [x] Put subjectivity in perspective.
+- [x] Putting subjectivity in perspective.
 - [x] Change the orange markings (pictures, texts to move or change).
 - [x] Pictures:
     - [x] Maybe draw new ones in one go, on paper and then scan it.